Best Brokerage Firms

-Above is the list of our three top rated, best brokerage firm accounts in 2014.
-These discount stock trading companies accept USA-based
+Above is the list of our three top rated, best brokerage firms in 2015.
+These discount online trading companies accept USA-based

-customers and enable their clients buy and sell stocks listed on NYSE, NASDAQ, and other exchanges.
-Some of these stocks are in S&P500 and Dow.
+customers, and enable their clients to buy and sell stocks listed on NYSE, NASDAQ, and other exchanges.
+Some of these stocks are included in S&P500 and Dow indexes.

 OptionsXpress is also open to international investors, so if you are one of them read

-You can open new account or transfer your existing brokerage house account by clicking on one of the links on Brokerage Review website.
-Some of the
+You can open new account or transfer your existing brokerage house account by clicking on one of the links on the Brokerage-Review.com website.
+TradeKing and

-companies allow opening account with no initial deposit ($0 down).
-All three firms have promotion offers for new customers.
+OptionsXpress allow opening an account with no initial deposit ($0 down).
+All three firms offer promotion incentives for new customers.

-Unlike most other competitors, the company does not even charge customers who decide to close their IRA account.
+Unlike most of its competitors, the company does not even charge customers for closing their IRA account.

 If you are only comfortable investing with large, well-known online brokerage firm, then either Scottrade or OptionsXpress

-The firm charges just $4.95 per stock or ETF trade and $9.95 for no-load, no-transaction fee mutual funds!
-It also offers lots of valuable services for free.
+The firm charges just $4.95 per stock or ETF trade and only $9.95 for no-load, no-transaction fee mutual funds!
+It also provides lots of valuable services for free.

 OptionsXpress offers easy-to-use yet powerful and sophisticated set of trading tools, a simulated trading environment, fee-free IRAs,